 Problems with various organs can alter electrolyte levels, make it difficult for the body to absorb nutrients, and damage muscles and nerves.

 Organ failure can cause pain, cramps, and spasms throughout the body.
-People at risk of kidney or liver failure should see a doctor if they are experience muscle cramps.
+People at risk of

 12. Rare infections